anee-helsinki/KingsQueensAndDeities/README.md

 The folders in this repository contain the following:

-<b>Kings:</b> Files that relate to the dataset on kings and deities.
-The folder contains, for example, the text file from which we extracted the connections between kings and deities within a window of ten words, frequency lists, collocate lists, and other lists and statistics.
+<b>Kings:</b> Files that relate to the textual dataset on kings and deities, including the text file from which we extracted the connections between kings and deities within a window of ten words.

 <b>Networks:</b> Network files (.gexf and .gephi) and related data.